 In this ever-changing world, business conditions may deteriorate unpredictably, even if an entrepreneur has a viable business idea and a high level of expertise.
-New entrepreneurs should always think about their social and unemployment security.

 According to the Unemployment Security Act, an entrepreneur is a person who works in a company of which they or their family own a specific share determined by law.
 Furthermore, a person who works in a company without an employment or service contract, i.e. a self-employed person or a person who works through an invoicing service, is also considered an entrepreneur.